Skip to main content

 Key features within the Projects tab include:

-• Active & Archived Projects – Switch between ongoing work and historical records.
+• All, active & archived Projects – Switch between ongoing work and historical records.

 • Filters – Narrow down projects by details such as reference, operative, form, scheduled date, or creation date.